Change TV Channel Using Your Eyes with Xfinity X1 Eye Control

 - Use your touchscreen, mouse, eye tracking device, voice control software, switch control device, or keyboard to navigate the remote layout and control your X1 TV Box.

 Comcast is committed to making its products, services and programming more accessible.

-*This information is from an external source (Comcast).
+(i)Source/Reference: Comcast.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.